rudrakshij/rudra/README.md

 # rudra
-this is my first Git repository
+this is my first Git repository. author-rudrakshi